shankerbalan/acsdocs/docs/source/networking/nicira-plugin.rst

 Table: Supported Hypervisors

-    **Note**
+.. note::    Please refer to the Nicira NVP configuration guide on how to prepare

-    Please refer to the Nicira NVP configuration guide on how to prepare the hypervisors for Nicira NVP integration.
+    the hypervisors for Nicira NVP integration.

 Configuring the Nicira NVP Plugin